 - Join active group boards – if you are the only one pinning on a board, then no one else is seeing your content.

 - Re-pin others’ content.
-If the board isn’t being engaged with, then the algorithm will ignore it.
+If the board isn’t engaged, then the algorithm will ignore it.

 - Collaborate on boards with a good follower count.